basnijholt/unidep/example/README.md

 See the resulting [`environment.yaml`](environment.yaml) file.

-## Install a `requirements.yaml` file directly with pip
+## Install a `requirements.yaml` file directly with `pip`

-Install a `requirements.yaml` file directly with pip, which installs only the Pip installable packages.
+Install a `requirements.yaml` file directly with pip, which installs only the pip installable packages.

 Just run `pip install ./project1/`.